-Pooling design (or group testing) is a well-studied problem in the scientific literature (see 2 and references therein).
-Traditionally, biologists use the rather rudimentary 2D or 3D grid design.
-There are however more sophisticated pooling strategies (see, e.g., 7, 3, 12).
-To the best of our knowledge, the shifted transversal design $(STD)^{12}$ is among the best choices due to its capability to handle multiple positives, its flexibility and efficiency.
-STD pools are constructed in layers, where each layer consists of Ppools, where P is a prime number.
-Each layer constitutes a partition of the probes, and the larger is the number of layers, the higher is the decodability of the pooling.
-More specifically, let Γ be the smallest integer such that $P^{\Gamma+1}$ is greater than or equal to the number of probes to be pooled, and let L be the number of layers.
-Then, the decodability of the pool set is equal to $|(L-1)/\Gamma|$.
+Pooling design (or group testing) is a well-studied problem in the scientific literature (see Du and $Hwang^6$ and references therein).
+Traditionally, biologists have used the rather rudimentary two-dimensional (2D) or three-dimensional (3D) grid design.
+There are, however, more sophisticated pooling strategies.
+12-14 To the best of our knowledge, the shifted transversal design (STD) is among the best choices due to its capability to handle multiple positives, its flexibility, and its efficiency.
+STD pools are constructed in layers with each layer consisting of P pools, where P is a prime number.
+Each layer constitutes a partition of the probes; and the larger the number of layers, the higher the decodability of the pooling.
+More specifically, let $\Gamma$ be the smallest integer such that $P^{\Gamma+1}$ is greater than or equal to the number of probes to be pooled, and let L be the number of layers.
+Then, the decodability of the pool set is equal to $|(L-1)/\Gamma|$ .
 In order to increase the decodability by one, an additional $P\Gamma$ pools are needed.
-By a simple calculation, one can realize that the number of pools required to provide sufficient information for deconvolution (e.g., to be at least 10decodable) for a real-world problem assuming 50,000 BACs and 50,000 unigenes is prohibitively high.
+By a simple calculation, one can realize that the number of pools required to provide sufficient information for deconvolution (e.g. to be at least 10-decodable) for a real-world problem assuming 50,000 BAC clones and 50,000 unigenes is prohibitively high.

 3.2.
-Experimental Results On the Rice Genome
+Experimental results on the rice genome

-The rice "virtual" BAC library used here is a subset of the Nipponbare BAC library, whose BAC end sequences are hosted at Arizona Genomic Institute (AGI).
-The fingerprinting data for this library was also obtained from AGI.
-Our rice virtual library contains the subset of BACs in the original library whose location on the rice genome (Oryza sativa) can be uniquely identified and for which restriction fingerprinting data was available.
-The location of the BACs was determined by BLASTing the BAC end sequences against the rice genome.
+The rice "virtual" BAC library used here is a subset of the Nipponbare BAC library, whose BAC end sequences are hosted at the Arizona Genomic Institute (AGI).
+The fingerprinting data for this library were also obtained from the AGI.
+Our rice virtual library contains the subset of BAC clones in the original library whose location on the rice genome (Oryza sativa) can be uniquely identified and for which restriction fingerprinting data were available.
+The location of the BAC clones was determined by BLASTing the BAC end sequences against the rice genome.

-Since our rice virtual BAC library is based on real fingerprinting data (agarose gel), we expect the overlapping structure of the rice BACs in the physical map to be an accurate representation of what would happen in other organisms.
-Also, since we know the actual coordinates of the BACs on the rice genome, we can also produce a perfect physical map and test the maximum amount of the deconvolution that can be extracted from the hybridization data.
+Since our rice virtual BAC library is based on real fingerprinting data (agarose gel), we expect the overlapping structure of the rice BAC clones in the physical map to be an accurate representation of what would happen in other organisms.
+Also, since we know the actual coordinates of the BAC clones on the rice genome, we can produce a perfect physical map and test the maximum amount of the deconvolution that can be extracted from the hybridization data.

-For the purposes of this simulation, we restricted our attention to chromosome 1 of rice, which includes 2,629 BACs.
-This set of BACs provides a 8.59x coverage of chromosome 1.
-We created a physical map of that chromosome by running FPC 10 on the fingerprinting data with cutoff parameter set to 1e-15 (all other parameters are left to default).
-FPC assembled the BACs into 347 contigs and 416 singletons.
-Not including the singletons, each contig contains on average about 6.4 BACs.
-Given that the fingerprinting data is noisy, the physical map assembled by FPC cannot be expected to be perfect.
-It is also well known that the order of the BACs within a contig is generally not reliable 4.
+For the purposes of this simulation, we restricted our attention to chromosome 1 of rice, which includes 2,629 BAC clones.
+This set of BAC clones provides a $8.59\times$ coverage of chromosome 1.
+We created a physical map of that chromosome by running FPC on the fingerprinting data with the cutoff parameter set to 1e-15 (all other parameters were left to default).
+FPC assembled the BAC clones into 347 contigs and 416 singletons.
+Not including the singletons, each contig contains on average about 6.4 BAC clones.
+Given that the fingerprinting data are noisy, the physical map assembled by FPC cannot be expected to be perfect.
+It is also well known that the order of the BAC clones within a contig is generally not reliable.